2006 IndyCar Series: Opening rounds

-After completing another test on Homestead's road course layout, the IndyCar teams traveled to St. Petersburg for the second round of the season.
+After completing another test on Homestead's road course layout, the IndyCar Series teams traveled to St. Petersburg for the second round of the season.
 RLR chose to only field two cars and did not replace Dana for the time being.
 Franchitti showcased immense speed throughout the weekend, setting the fastest laps of two practice sessions and earning the pole position.
 However, during the warm-up session, he crashed into the turn-eight tire barriers and damaged his suspension.
 Franchitti's team attempted to alleviate the damage, but it began affecting him again five laps into the race.
 After leading the first 14 laps, he drove into pit road and retired.
 Franchitti's misfortune allowed Scott Dixon to take the first position.
-He maintained the lead until Castroneves overtook him on lap 45 as he struggled with a broken front wing which hindered his performance.
+Although Dixon struggled with a broken front wing, he maintained the lead until Castroneves overtook him on lap 45.
 While Castroneves made a pit stop for fuel on lap 87, Dixon—utilizing a conservative fuel strategy—remained on the circuit until lap 95 in order to battle with Castroneves for the win.
 Dixon's strategy was ultimately ruined when a full-course caution was flown two laps later, giving the win to Castroneves.

-In the three weeks leading up to the Indy Japan 300 at Motegi, RLR named Simmons as Dana's replacement for the rest of the season.
+In the three weeks leading up to the Indy Japan 300 at Motegi, RLR named Jeff Simmons as Paul Dana's replacement for the rest of the season.
 Simmons and sixteen other drivers partook in an open testing session at Indianapolis Motor Speedway, which ran without incident.
 Two practice sessions and qualifying were cancelled due to persistent rainfall at Motegi and the starting grid was determined by entrant points, thus giving Castroneves the pole position.
 Castroneves held the lead until he was passed by Wheldon on lap 24, though he reclaimed the first position after making a quick pit stop under caution.
 From there, Castroneves was largely unchallenged and scored his second consecutive victory.
 Dixon looked to challenge Castroneves for the win before he stalled during his final pit stop on lap 149, dropping him to ninth at the checkered flag.
 The race's most notable incident occurred on a restart at lap 41 when Simmons collided into Sharp and flipped on the front stretch; no one was injured.